lune-org/docs/pages/api-reference/luau.md

 -   `source` The string that'll be compiled into bytecode

--   `CompileOptions` The luau compiler options used when compiling the source string
+-   `compileOptions` The luau compiler options used when compiling the source string

 #### Returns